Protocol in the Court of Judge Roger Brodman

 Pre-Trial Practice and Management Issues

-If you have a motion or request that you would like to have addressed immediately, please direct it to my judicial assistant, Christine Cobb.
+If you have a motion or request that you would like to have addressed immediately, please direct it to my judicial assistant, Lora Gilbert.
 E-filed documents are not instantly available to the divisions.

 Discovery and attorneys’ fees should be proportional to the importance of the issues and the damages involved.